umarhassan-mitodl/6.805-fall-2005/content/pages/readings/read_tlp3.md

 The laws regarding patents and copyrights are extremely complex and technical.
 What else would you expect with so many lawyers involved?
 Here are some resources to help you get oriented:

-- The law firm of Oppedahl & Larson maintains an [Intellectual Property Law Web Server](http://www.patents.com/) that has an excellent collection of basic material.
+- The law firm of Oppedahl & Larson maintains an {{% resource_link "064530ef-d3aa-4139-83f6-e955b7301389" "Intellectual Property Law Web Server" %}} that has an excellent collection of basic material.
-- Stanford University Libraries maintains an extensive [Copyright & Fair Use Web Site](http://fairuse.stanford.edu/) with material on copyright statues and legal precedents.
+- Stanford University Libraries maintains an extensive {{% resource_link "9c10bcc0-e10d-41a1-b5aa-0f57849cb7ec" "Copyright & Fair Use Web Site" %}} with material on copyright statues and legal precedents.
-- The [U.S. Patent and Trademark](http://www.uspto.gov/) Office provides information via its Web site, including an extensive collection of general information and an excellent introduction called [General Information Concerning Patents](https://www.uspto.gov/patents-getting-started/general-information-concerning-patents).
+- The {{% resource_link "6eb3ba7d-2d66-4fe4-8b04-967964bd7f49" "U.S. Patent and Trademark" %}} Office provides information via its Web site, including an extensive collection of general information and an excellent introduction called {{% resource_link "9b7a1257-f14c-49c1-b9a6-502c511b8fa3" "General Information Concerning Patents" %}}.
 - The Association of Research Libraries' Timeline: A History of Copyright in the U.S. summarizes aspects of U.S. Copyright Law, with special emphasis on the evolution of the principles of "fair use" and the rights of libraries.

 ## {{< anchor "software" >}}{{< /anchor >}}Software as Intellectual Property